 - What is the treatment for acute kidney failure?

-- What is the treatment for chronic kidney disease?
+- What is the treatment for chronic kidney disease in dogs?

 - What is the prognosis for kidney failure in dogs?